commandiron/ComposeLoading/README.md

 Add loading spinners in Android Jetpack Compose.

-Android Jetpack Compose implementation of [SpinKit](https://tobiasahlin.com/spinkit/) with additionals.
+Implementation of [SpinKit](https://tobiasahlin.com/spinkit/) with additionals.

 ## How it looks